-- "Limited": limited in duration and limited to one employer
+- "Limited": limited in duration and limited for 1 employer

-- "Unlimited": unlimited in duration and valid for all employers
+- "Unlimited': unlimited in duration and valid for all employers

 - "No": no permission to work

-Sources and info: Federgon, www.werk.be, www.agii.be
+Sources and information: Federgon, www.werk.be, www.agii.be

 Dedicated and meticulous Payroll & HR Advisor, always willing to go for the extra (s)mile!